 Another cause of static is synthetic materials like polyester, nylon, rayon, and acrylic.
 Try to separate synthetics to keep the rest of your laundry static-free.
 Then either dry the synthetics by hanging them on a line or in the dryer, making sure you end the drying cycle before they are totally dry.

-Here’s what I do because I do not have the time to stand in the laundry room watching and waiting for things to not become over-dried: I spray my wool dryer balls with water, getting them quite wet.
-Now the laundry dries faster than the wool dryer balls because they are so dense, elevating the humidity level up in the dryer.
-Works like a charm and does not harm the dryer balls in any way—and does not increase the drying time either.
+Here’s what I do because I do not have the time to stand in the laundry room watching and waiting for things to not become over-dried: I spray my wool dryer balls with water (dunking them in container of water works as well), getting them quite wet.
+Now the laundry dries faster than the wool dryer balls because they are so dense, elevating the humidity level in the dryer.
+Works like a charm and does not harm the dryer balls in any way—and does not increase the drying time.